Hiking the Pīpīwai Trail to Waimoku Falls in Haleakalā National Park on Maui, Hawaiʻi

 Distance (Roundtrip): 3.8 miles / 6.1 km

-However, instead of driving both ways on the Road to Hāna in one day, I highly recommend staying the night in east Maui so that you can maximize the things there are to do on the scenic drive, as there is just too much to fit into one day!
+All this to say, having the opportunity to spend time and enjoy the Kīpahulu District in Haleakalā is most practical by spending one or more nights in East Maui, instead of driving both ways on the Road to Hāna in one day.
+This way, you allow yourself the opportunity to maximize all the things to see and do on the scenic drive, as there is just too much to fit into one day on the highway.

 Pīpīwai Trailhead Parking